Azure/ADX-in-a-Day-Lab1/README.md

 For the next task, we will use the githubraw table .

-#### Task 1: User defined Functions (Stored Functions) 🎓
+#### Task 1: User defined Function (Stored Functions) 🎓

-Create 2 stored functions that will contain the code of the following logic.
+Create a stored functions that will contain the code of the following logic.
 Make sure the function works.

-Function 1:
-- Filter events that are of Type = 'PushEvent'
-- Perform mv-expand on 'commits' object inside Payload column
-- Remove the following columns Actor,Type, Public

-Function 2:
-- Filter events that are of Type = 'PullRequestEvent'
-- Perform mv-expand on 'labels' object inside 'pull_requests" object inside Payload column (Hint: Payload.pull_requests.labels)
-- Remove the following columns Actor,Type, Public
+Function: Filter records by Ingestion Components -INGESTOR_EXECUTER, INGESTOR_GATEWAY, INTEGRATIONDATABASE,INTEGRATIONSERVICEFLOWS, INTEGRATIONSERVICETRACE, DOWNLOADER

 See the [create function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/functions) article.

 ---

 #### Task 2: Create an update policy 🎓
-In this task, we will use an 'update policy' to manipulate the raw data in the githubraw table (the source table) and transform the JSON data into separate columns, that will be ingested into new tables that we’ll create (“target table”).
+In this task, we will use an 'update policy' to filter the raw data in the logsRaw table (the source table) for ingestion logs, that will be ingested into new tables that we’ll create (“ingestionLogs”).
-We want to create 2 new tables - PushEvent , PullRequestEvent

-**Build the 2 target tables**
+**Build the target tables**
 ```
-.create table PushEvent (Id:long, Repo: dynamic, Payload:dynamic, CreatedAt:datetime, Payload_commits:dynamic)

- .create table PullRequestEvent (Id:long, Repo: dynamic, Payload:dynamic, CreatedAt:datetime, Payload_pull_request_labels:dynamic)
+.create table ingestionLogs (Timestamp: datetime, Source: string, Properties: dynamic, Node: string, Message: string, Level: string, Component: string, ClientRequestId: string)
 ```
 Create a function for the update policy 🎓
  ```